jakshin/yazpt/README.md

   A surprising number of prompt themes will execute arbitrary shell code if you [browse an unsafe repo](https://github.com/jakshin/pw3nage).
 Others fail to escape the info they show in ways that lead to corrupted display, e.g. allowing zsh to interpret percent escape sequences or exclamation marks in either the current directory's path or a VCS branch name.
 Yazpt tries hard to avoid those mistakes, and works properly regardless of your preferences about zsh settings like `prompt_subst` and `prompt_bang`.

 * **It doesn't require a patched font.**
   Because it uses only standard Unicode characters, yazpt works fine with most standard terminal fonts.
-You don't need a patched one, like from [Nerd Fonts](https://www.nerdfonts.com) or [Powerline Fonts](https://github.com/powerline/fonts) - but of course if you use any of those fonts in your terminal, you can configure yazpt to use its special glyphs.
+You don't need a patched one, like from [Nerd Fonts](https://www.nerdfonts.com) or [Powerline Fonts](https://github.com/powerline/fonts) - but of course if you use one of those fonts in your terminal, you can configure yazpt to use its special glyphs.

 * **It incorporates Git info thoughtfully.**
   Rather than try to display every detail about the Git status in the prompt, like many prompt themes do, and which has always seemed a bit visually busy to me, yazpt tries to boil it all down to a few key bits of info: the current branch, whether a significant activity is in progress (like merging or rebasing), and one of 3 meaningful, action-oriented statuses: